BLavery/PiBlynk/README.md

 Click the **Run or View Current File** icon to execute your example, and to connect to the blynk server.

-The python version also includes incidentally a modest library for oled display 128x64 ssd1306.
-It is not an intrinsic part of the PiBlynk library, but was used just as one item in the hardware suite used for the example files.
+Both versions also include incidentally a library for oled display 128x64 ssd1306.
+These are not an intrinsic part of the PiBlynk libraries, but they were used just to add the oled item in the hardware suite used for the example files.

 # Examples, and Test Hardware used: